Gaza Strip: Health

-Healthcare availability

 According to Palestinian leaders in the Gaza Strip, the majority of medical aid delivered are "past their expiration date."
 Mounir el-Barash, the director of donations in Gaza's health department, claims 30% of aid sent to Gaza is used.

 Gazans who desire medical care in Israeli hospitals must apply for a medical visa permit.
 In 2007, State of Israel granted 7,176 permits and denied 1,627.

 In 2012, two hospitals funded by Turkey and Saudi Arabia were under construction.

+As a result of fighting in Gaza during the Gaza war, many of Gaza's hospitals have sustained serious damage.
+During the war, a polio vaccination campaign successfully immunized over 187,000 children under ten in central Gaza—exceeding initial targets—with the support of local and international health organizations, amidst humanitarian pauses to ensure coverage across insecure areas.

-Culture and sports
+Culture

 Fine arts

-The Gaza Strip has been home to a significant branch of the contemporary Palestinian art movement since the mid 20th century.
+The Gaza Strip has been home to a significant branch of the contemporary Palestinian art movement since the mid-20th century.
 Notable artists include painters Ismail Ashour, Shafiq Redwan, Bashir Senwar, Majed Shalla, Fayez Sersawi, Abdul Rahman al Muzayan and Ismail Shammout, and media artists Taysir Batniji (who lives in France) and Laila al Shawa (who lives in London).
 An emerging generation of artists is also active in nonprofit art organizations such as Windows From Gaza and Eltiqa Group, which regularly host exhibitions and events open to the public.

-Athletics

-In 2010, Gaza inaugurated its first Olympic-size swimming pool at the As-Sadaka club.
-The opening ceremony was held by the Islamic Society.
-The swimming team of as-Sadaka holds several gold and silver medals from Palestinian swimming competitions.

-Transport and communications

-Transport

-Due to the on-going blockade of Gaza, any external travel from Gaza requires cooperation from either Egypt or Israel.